 Advanced Sommelier of Beer

-The Advanced Sommelier of Beer course is a intense dive into the vast world of beer styles.
+The Advanced Sommelier of Ale course is a intense dive into the vast world of beer styles.
 You'll build on the foundation of the SB course but go much deeper into every style of beer.
 The picture at the right shows just the lager section of study.

 You can proceed at your own pace and take up to six months to get the theory portion done.